rabiadhikari/OrchidForDynamo/Orchid_200.md

 ﻿**Versioning:** Number syntax: Major.Minor.Build.Revision (x.x.x.x).
-The major number follows the Dynamo version, 201.x.x is usable in Dynamo +2.0.1.x versions.
+The major number follows the Dynamo version, 200.x.x is usable in Dynamo +2.0.0.x versions.
 The minor number is internal major builds.
 The build number is internal minor builds.
 The revision number is an internal build number without public documentation and display in this file.

 ### History of Orchid for Dynamo 2.0.x ###

+202.5.0
+- Total refactored and major parts recoded.

 202.4.2
 - Core: nodes for BuiltInParameter.
 Nodes for copying and transferring elements between different document.
 Nodes for opening, save and closing central files.
 Nodes for linking files into documents.